 Instructors are encouraged to use their Canvas course site to share online content (ebooks, articles, etc.) with their students.
 Library staff are available to assist with any copyright or access concerns.
 Email email@example.com for assistance.

-To place materials on print or electronic course reserve:
+To place materials on course reserve:

-- Fill out the online Course Reserve Request form.
+1. Complete and submit the online Course Reserve Request form.

-- Print and manually complete the Course Reserve Request form.
+2. Print and manually complete the Course Reserve Request form.
 Bring or send the completed form and your materials to theCirculation Desk.